ECNU-DEIT-ACADEMIC-2019/Team-2/final design report/README.md

  <div align="center"><img src="https://github.com/ECNU-DEIT-ACADEMIC-2019/Team2/blob/master/images/part4-1.jpg" height="360" width="604" > </div>

 As you can see, in Qushuojingying application, you can select the character which you like to simulate.
 If you want to simulate a waiter in a restaurant, you can simulate the tone and intonation of the waiter as you like.
+And also you can practice with your real spoken partner which can simulate real-life scenes perfectly.
+You can say what you want to say, your partner will give you a good respond which is closely related to your conversation.
+### 4.2 Shanbay & Qushuojingying
+Secondly, this application is called Shanbay spoken English whose interface is clean and tidy.
+It is the same as Liulishuo, the user can follow the conversation that the application provide.

 ## 5	The KIEBIE analysis of you learning platform